-This working on superyachts guide is a guest post by Carryn.
+This working on superyachts guide is a authored by Carryn.

 Not to mention, you get paid a fortune whilst doing so!
 But, as with most things in life, there’s more to the yachting industry than what meets the eye.